Seahawks open preseason as a mystery that will take some time to solve

-These Seahawks seemingly are capable of going 6-10 or 10-6 and on Thursday, in a ragged and tedious game against the Indianapolis Colts, we began plumbing for clues.
+These Seahawks seemingly are capable of going 6-10 or 10-6 and on Thursday, in a ragged and tedious 19-17 loss to the Indianapolis Colts, we began plumbing for clues.

-A new NFL season traditionally is launched with a keen sense of yearning… and a yawn.

 After all, you’ve waited all spring and summer for a real, live, NFL game, and its arrival is an event – right up to the kickoff.
-But once that threshold is passed, with the requisite rush of adrenaline, you are left with the tedium, raggedness and obscurity that is exhibition football, as monotony quickly sets in.
+But once that threshold is passed, with the requisite rush of adrenalin, you are left with the tedium, raggedness and obscurity that is exhibition football, as monotony quickly sets in.

 This year, not so much.
 Not for a Seahawks team with more uncertainty, more questions and more genuine competition for jobs than they’ve had at any time since the fledgling days of the Pete Carroll era.